Blake-C/wp-foundation-six/README.md

 # WP Foundation Six Developer Framework

 The WordPress Foundation 6 Developer Framework is meant to be a starting point for developers to create projects without having third party code/modules within their git repo.
-This project uses composer to install WordPress and default plugins as project dependencies.
-The base theme uses NPM to install dependencies, and Gulp as the build system.
-Gulp also uses [Babel](http://babeljs.io/) and [Webpack](https://webpack.github.io/) to transpile ES6 to ES5 so that you can use the latest [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) syntax.
+This project uses [Composer](https://getcomposer.org/) to install [WordPress](https://wordpress.org/) and default plugins as project dependencies.
+The base theme uses [NPM](https://www.npmjs.com/) to install dependencies, and [Gulp](http://gulpjs.com/) as the build system.
+Gulp also uses [Babel](http://babeljs.io/) and [Webpack](https://webpack.github.io/) to transpile ES6/ES2015 to ES5 so that you can use the latest [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) syntax.

-## Requirements
+## Global Requirements

 - [Composer](https://getcomposer.org/)
 - [Node](https://nodejs.org/)